-When an operator has to make a decision within minutes, there's no time to analyze all the data in the factory.
-That's where Fero comes in.
-We built a "live optimization" feature that lets operators and engineers use Fero's machine learning-driven predictions and recommendations to guide real-time decision-making.
+When an operator needs to make a decision within minutes, there's no time to analyze all the data in the factory.
+That's where Fero Labs comes in.
+Our "live optimization" feature lets operators and engineers use Fero Lab's AI-driven predictions and recommendations to guide real-time decision-making.

 Given that this feature is fairly novel in both the artificial intelligence and manufacturing communities, we frequently get questions about how it works.
 Here are some of the most common questions: